wp-plugins/wp-cloaker/README.txt

 == Description ==

-Here are some Features of WP Cloaker plugin:
+Here are some Features of **WP Cloaker** plugin:
-1. Hide, shorten your links., 2.
-Custom redirection type: 301,302,303,307 and Javascript redirection., 3.
-Categorize your links., 4.
-Custom permalinks e.g : www.yoursite.com/visit/link-category-slug/link-slug., 5.
-Track links clicks, each time a visitor click on any link, the plugin will store the visitor information like (IP address, click date/time, Country, etc..)., 6.
-You can add third party tracking code.
+1. Hide, shorten your links.
+2. Custom redirection type: 301,302,303,307 and Javascript redirection.
+3. Categorize your links.
+4. Custom permalinks e.g : www.yoursite.com/visit/link-category-slug/link-slug.
+5. Track links clicks, each time a visitor click on any link, the plugin will store the visitor information like (IP address, click date/time, Country, etc..).
+6. You can add third party tracking code.

 == Installation ==